Measure equivalence classification of transvection-free right-angled Artin groups: The Roller boundary of the Salvetti complex

-\begin{proof} If $r$ is virtually contained in a join standard subcomplex, then it is clear that it cannot represent a regular point in $\partial_R \widetilde{S}_\Gamma$.
 Now we suppose that $r$ does not represent a regular point.
 Let $\{\mathfrak h_i\}_{i\in\mathbb{N}}$ be an infinite collection of hyperplanes crossed by $r$ such that for every $i\in\mathbb{N}$, the hyperplane $\mathfrak h_{i}$ separates $\mathfrak h_{i-1}$ from $\mathfrak h_{i+1}$ (such a collection can be found by looking at hyperplanes with the same label, though this is a general fact for geodesic rays in finite dimensional CAT(0) cube complexes).
-By \cite[Proposition~7.4]{Fer}, up to passing to a subcollection, we can assume that for all $i,j\in\mathbb{N}$, the hyperplanes $\mathfrak h_i$ and $\mathfrak h_j$ are not strongly separated.
+By \cite[Proposition~7.5]{Fer}, up to passing to a subcollection, we can assume that for all $i,j\in\mathbb{N}$, the hyperplanes $\mathfrak h_i$ and $\mathfrak h_j$ are not strongly separated.

 For every $i\in\mathbb{N}$, let $B_i\subseteq\mathfrak h_1$ be a standard subcomplex of $\mathfrak h_1$ with $\calh(B_i)=\calh(\mathfrak h_1)\cap \calh(\mathfrak h_i)$.
 For every $i_1<i_2<i_3$, every hyperplane that intersects both $\mathfrak h_{i_1}$ and $\mathfrak h_{i_3}$ also intersects $\mathfrak h_{i_2}$.
 This implies that for every $j\le i$, one has $\calh(B_i)\subseteq \calh(B_j)$.
 Thus the type $\Gamma_i$ of $B_i$ is contained in $\Gamma_j$, with $\Gamma_i=\Gamma_j$ if and only if $\calh(B_i)=\calh(B_j)$.
 Thus there exists $i_0\in\mathbb{N}$ such that for every $i\ge i_0$, one has $\Gamma_i=\Gamma_{i_0}$.
 We define $A_1=B_{i_0}$.
 Then $\calh(A_1)=\cap_{j=1}^{\infty}\calh(\mathfrak h_j)$.
 Moreover, as $\mathfrak h_1$ and $\mathfrak h_{i_0}$ are not strongly separated, we have $\Gamma_{i_0}\neq\emptyset$.
 Similarly, for each $i\ge 1$ we define a standard subcomplex $A_i\subseteq \mathfrak h_i$ such that $\calh(A_i)=\cap_{k=i}^{\infty}\calh(\mathfrak h_k)$.
 Thus $\calh(A_j)\subseteq\calh(A_i)$ whenever $j\le i$.
 By a similar argument as before (the type of every $A_i$ is a subgraph of $\Gamma$), up to passing to an infinite subset of $\{\mathfrak h_i\}_{i\ge 1}$, we can (and will) assume that $\calh(A_i)=\calh(A_j)$ for every $i\neq j$.
 Let $\Lambda$ be the type of $A_1$, and let $Y$ be the standard subcomplex of $\widetilde{S}_\Gamma$ with type $\Lambda\circ\Lambda^\perp$ that contains $A_1$.
 Then for every $i\ge 1$, we have $A_i\subseteq Y$.
 We already know $\Lambda\neq\emptyset$ from the previous discussion, and $\Lambda^\perp\neq\emptyset$ as the label of any edge dual to the hyperplane containing $A_1$ belongs to $\Lambda^\perp$.
 We pass to a further infinite subset of $\{\mathfrak h_i\}_{i=1}^\infty$ so that $\calh(A_1)=\calh(\mathfrak h_1)\cap \calh(\mathfrak h_2)$.